Joint-Development-Foundation/operational_template_open_standards/Resources/checklist-for-wg-chairs.md

-## Appendix - Checklist for Working Groups Chairs
+## Checklist for Working Group Chairs

 ### General Roles of Officers

 - [ ] The chair has overall responsibility for the management of the group
 - [ ] Co-chairs can provide full cover for the Chair - the intent being continuity of leadership to the group
 - [ ] Chairs and co-chairs are to behave as a single team generating the group's vision
-- [ ] Co-chairs provide the chair with a 2nd pair of eyes and ears to guage the meeting
+- [ ] Co-chairs provide the chair with a 2nd pair of eyes and ears to gauge the meeting
 - [ ] Officers have to have visibility of all officers' communications to ensure transparency in the leadership (e.g. a leadership mailing list)
 - [ ] Chair needs to drive the co-chairs' support